ompl/ompl/doc/markdown/styleGuide.md

 # Automatic Code Formatting

-An automatic code formatter is available to automate enforceing the style guide, using [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
+An automatic code formatter is available to automate enforcing the style guide, using [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
 This set of tools can be used standalone via command line or with editor integrations.

 ## Setup